 - At no point should Special Olympics Georgia Local Program accounts be used for the purpose of expressing personal beliefs or opinions.
-Keep your personal views separate. - Avoid conflicts of interest and maintain a distinction between your personal identity and the identity you represent on behalf of Special Olympics Georgia. - Do not comment anonymously, conceal, or misrepresent your identity in your online activities.
+Keep your personal views separate. - Avoid conflicts of interest and maintain a distinction between your personal identity and the identity you represent on behalf of Special Olympics Georgia. - Do not comment anonymously, conceal, or misrepresent your identity in your online activities. - Do not use the Special Olympics Georgia name or logo to promote or endorse any product, religion, cause, political party, or candidate. - When instances of misinformation occur in social media posts or comments, report to SOGA. - Avoid arguments and confrontations online.
+If you see a comment that would warrant an official response from Special Olympics Georgia, contact the SOGA Marketing and Events Coordinator.

-- Do not use the Special Olympics Georgia name or logo to promote or endorse any product, religion, cause, political party, or candidate. - When instances of misinformation occur in social media posts or comments, respond with facts and data. - Avoid arguments and confrontations online.
-If you see a comment that would warrant an official response from Special Olympics Georgia, contact the CEO of Special Olympics Georgia. - Also be mindful of community partnerships social media pages and what you choose to promote on any page with Special Olympics Georgia branding. - Use the Special Olympics logo in accordance with branding guidelines set forth in the SOI Branding Standards online: https://media.specialolympics.org/resources/brand-awareness-and-communication/branding/brand-guidelines/Brand-Guidelines Quick Guide-quadrants.pdf - Monitor your social media accounts on a daily basis to look for inappropriate posts and to respond to questions and comments as needed remember, social media is a dialogue, not a one-way communication.
+- Be mindful of community partnerships social media pages and what you choose to promote on any page with Special Olympics Georgia branding. - Use the Special Olympics logo in accordance with branding guidelines set forth in the SOI Branding Standards online: https://media.specialolympics.org/resources/brand-awareness-and-communication/branding/brand-guidelines/Brand-Guidelines Quick Guide-quadrants.pdf - Monitor your social media accounts on a daily basis to look for inappropriate posts and to respond to questions and comments as needed remember, social media is a dialogue, not a one-way communication.

 - Follow Special Olympics Georgia on social media:

-- o LinkedIn Special Olympics Georgia
+- LinkedIn Special Olympics Georgia

 - o Facebook @specialolympicsga

 - o Instagram @speicalolympicsgeorgia

 - Twitter @SOGAchampions

+- o TikTok Special Olympics Georgia

-- For further questions about communications and marketing please contact Kelli Bonner at kelli.bonner@specialolympicsga.org
+- For further questions about communications and marketing please contact the SOGA Marketing and Events Coordinator.